ibm-cloud-docs/vsrx/access-gateway-appliances.md

 {:tip: .tip}
 {:download: .download}

-# Viewing All Gateway Appliances
+# Viewing All Your Gateway Appliances

 The Gateway Appliances screen in the Customer Portal is where you can display and access all Network Gateway Appliances, including the IBM® Cloud Juniper vSRX.